 The costs of funeral services have become so expensive over the years that the thought of not having life insurance can be frightening.
 Most families do not have thousands of dollars to spend at the drop of a hat.
 They also may not have anyone that could or would be willing to foot such a bill.
 The loss of transportation or a place to live becomes threatened when the finances dry up.
 The small monthly life insurance payments are well worth it.

 Knowing the importance of life insurance, it is safe to say that there is no better time to find the right policy that can best meet future needs.
 Studying the differences between the two policies that are available will help consumers make an informed decision.
-The two policies, “whole life” and “term life”, have been around for many years and you can get quotes and information at rootfin.com for both types of life insurance.
+The two policies, “whole life” and “term life”, have been around for many years.

 A consumers household income is a good place to start when determining the coverage that is needed.
 Taking into account the many “what-ifs” that seem to arise in emergency situations, more coverage may be needed which means a higher payment each month.
 The more expensive of the two policies is whole life because it can be used prior to death.